top of page

 Begin by introducing the learning goals of this activity.

-If doing this in person, start with all participants in position somewhere on the Continuum Map drawn on the floor, ready to move.
+Start with all participants in position somewhere on the Continuum Map drawn on the floor, ready to move.

 Step Two: Choose Positions - Lightning Round (5 min)